 How does one live at the end of the world?
 Is it possible to envision a world without racism?
 And what would be required to produce such a world?

-Directed by Sarah Benson, Minor Music at the End of the World includes a newly adapted filmic component by filmmaker Arthur Jafa, lead performances by actor Andre Holland and actor/sonic movement artist Okwui Okpokwasili.
+Directed by Sarah Benson, Minor Music at the End of the World features cinematic elements by Arthur Jafa, lead performances by actor André Holland and actor/sonic movement artist Okwui Okpokwasili.

 New York/Amsterdam, 2024 – 2025